denis-stepanov/advent/README.md

 b) hack Dejavu to consume 48 kHz directly.
 I actually tested that it works, but the impact on recognition efficiency is unclear.
 Jingle fingerprints are taken at 44.1 kHz, so one might expect side effects.

 Another advantage of PulseAudio is that it allows access to a sound source from multiple processes.
 By default, it is usually only one process which can use a sound card.
 This is certainly true and [documented](https://www.hifiberry.com/docs/software/check-if-the-sound-card-is-in-use/) for HiFiBerry.
 AdVent runs several threads reading sound input in parallel.
-While these threads remain all part of the same process, it is unclear it it would still work through ALSA.
+While these threads remain all part of the same process, it is unclear if it would still work through ALSA.

 #### Other Raspberry Pi Considerations

 As mentioned above, AdVent is a CPU-intensive application.
 This directly translates to increase of the Pi CPU temperature.
-Adding a sound card shield on top does not help with ventilation.
+Adding a sound card shield on top does not help with ventilation either.
 You can check CPU temperature as follows:

 ```
 $ vcgencmd measure_temp